Conflict Engagement Services through UBC Equity & Inclusion Office

 Successful engagement with conflict through a full suite of appropriate methods is critical to ensuring the health of our community and can provide the conditions for transformative learning.

-The Equity & Inclusion Office, through the positions of the Director, Dialogue and Conflict Engagement (Dr. Aftab Erfan) and Senior Manager, Civility and Human Rights (Monica Kay) employs both proactive and responsive measures to create a culture of productive conflict engagement.
+The Equity & Inclusion Office, through the positions of the Director, Dialogue and Conflict Engagement (Dr. Aftab Erfan) and the Human Rights Advisor (Vacant) employs both proactive and responsive measures to create a culture of productive conflict engagement.
 We provide the following types of support to the UBC community on the Vancouver and Okanagan campuses.
 Services are available at no cost to faculty, staff and students.

 Services are available to students, faculty or staff members who believe they may have a human-rights based discrimination or harassment concern, which they are not able to address directly on their own or through their supervisor or another trusted resource.
 We offer a confidential conversation that can illuminate options for resolution (including mediation and other informal options) and/or referrals to other resources inside or outside UBC (including information on filing a complaint and launching an investigation).